edubart/nelua-lang/docs/pages/overview.md

 ```

 The case expression can only contain **integral** numbers known at **compile-time**.
 The
-compiler can generate more optimized code when using a switch instead of many ifs for integers.
+compiler can generate more optimized code when using a switch instead of using many if statements for integers.
 {:.alert.alert-info}

 ### Do

-Do blocks are useful to create arbitrary scopes to avoid collision of
+Do blocks are useful for creating arbitrary scopes to avoid collision of
 variable names:

 ```nelua